 That pet peeve out of the way, let’s talk about how liquid hand soap is made.
 I think that it is helpful to understand how hand soaps are made so you can make informed choices.
 Let me give you a digest version of the liquid hand soap industry.

-There are two types of hand soaps.
+Two types of hand soap

 Hand Washing Detergents: These hand washes are made with synthetic surfactants often derived either from petroleum or coconut oil.
 Coconut oil is a step in the right direction!
 However, keep in mind that surfactants are made in a multi-step derivation process with many other chemicals added along the way.
 For example, Cocamide DEA is a carcinogen, even though it is a surfactant derived from coconut oil.
 Not all surfactants are known to be harmful, but almost all surfactants lack sufficient health data or environmental data, so we really just don’t know.